 On the morning after Christmas, we were treated to a taste of home with a New Orleans twist by my high school chum, Roseann Roestaker, owner of Red Gravy Cafe.
 Red Gravy is warm and bright and was the perfect sendoff for our family on our last day in New Orleans.
 Hubby and I started off with Mimosas at Roseann’s brilliant suggestion and I treated myself to the delicious Sicilian Egg Pie with grits. (my new motto: grits every day!)
 Another star dish at breakfast was the Pomodoro omelette with fresh tomato, basil and provolone.

 On a fragrance note, I wore Aftelier’s Cuir de Gardenia daily.
 The skin scent was perfect as the lush gardenia beautifully complemented the southern aura without competing with the melange of scents that make up the New Orleans experience.
-Cuir de Gardenia also has just the right touch of skank and edge (hubby described it akin to cat piss, though I prefer the descriptor, catnip).
+Cuir de Gardenia also has just the right touch of skank and edge, akin to catnip.
 Antique castoreum absolute and real tiare absolute give a rich dimension to this creation that is not to be missed.
 Samples are available here.
 I recommend trying the solid perfume version for amplified dirty (in a good way) effect.

 In keeping with the waxy floral theme, I alternately wore a light spritz or two of Heart of Glass by Ava Luxe, with notes of orange flower, tuberose, jasmine and musk.Je t”aime New Orleans…. a bientot!Images: 1)Dat Dog Magazine Street window 2) The Hottest *uckin’ Sauce, (just a drop’ll d ya) purchased along with some delectable Magnolia Pralines 3) Recycling my praline box with perfume samples and an image of the Virgin of Guadalupe ornament by soulful artist Kate Cartwright 4) Chimes garden courtyard, for room views visit their website at above link, please 5) son, Josh at the Turtle Room on Christmas 6) Zen Garden Cocktail 7) French Quarter views 8) Me and hubby in front of the Cornstalk Fence.